 Now that Hot Doug's, my former #1 has closed, I need to go back out and check out some of the newcomers.

 No Gene & Jude's and no Wiener Circle?

 Yes, yes, I went to Gene & Jude's and Wiener Circle.
 They're not in my Top 5.

 Gene & Judes has killer fries, a fine standard dog wrapped and smashed in paper, the lines are too long, and they are just plain rude.
 They got a good rating, but rudeness (on multiple occasions - they are the closest contender to my house) is what I expect in NY, not Chicago.

-As for Wiener Circle, I appreciate the fact that they are open late and that people watching is unmatched, but their schtick is the banter between the cooks and the crowd, much of it mean and flat out racist, and even though everybody says it is all in fun, I'm not buying it.
+As for Wiener Circle, I appreciate the fact that they are open late and that people-watching is unmatched, but their schtick is the banter between the cooks and the crowd, much of it rude, mean, and flat out racist, and even though everybody says it is all in fun, I'm not buying it.
 It makes me very uncomfortable.